Post Hole Concrete Calculator guide

 The formula in plain language

-In plain language: The calculator finds the round hole volume, subtracts the round post volume inside the hole, multiplies by the number of holes, adds waste, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds round hole volume, subtracts the round post volume inside the hole, multiplies the net fill by the number of holes, adds waste, converts to cubic yards, and rounds 60 lb and 80 lb bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer